Jay Gould: Personal life

 At the time of his death, Gould was a benefactor in the reconstruction of the Reformed Church of Roxbury, New York (in Delaware County, eastern end of the Southern Tier), now known as the Jay Gould Memorial Reformed Church.
-It is located within the Main Street Historic District and listed on the National Register of Historic Places in 1988.
-The family mausoleum was designed by Francis O'Hara.
+It is located within the Main Street Historic District and was listed on the National Register of Historic Places in 1988.
+The reconstruction was completed by his daughter, Helen Miller Gould Shepard, a prominent philanthropist.
+She also fulfilled Gould's commitment to fund the construction of a New York University library, which would be named Gould Memorial Library.